endroid/qr-code/README.md

 This library helps you generate QR codes in a jiffy.
 Makes use of [bacon/bacon-qr-code](https://github.com/Bacon/BaconQrCode) to generate the matrix and [khanamiryan/qrcode-detector-decoder](https://github.com/khanamiryan/php-qrcode-detector-decoder) for validating generated QR codes.
-Further extended with Twig extensions, generation routes, a factory and a Symfony bundle for easy installation and configuration in your favorite Framework.
+Further extended with Twig extensions, generation routes, a factory and a Symfony bundle for easy installation and configuration.

 ## Installation